 An example of a statistical-mechanics inspired method is to define a Hamiltonian proportional to the excess path length relative to monotonic paths, of which there are $\binom{m+n}{m}$.
 At zero temperature we only have monotonic paths (whose number we know), while at infinite temperature we have all self-avoiding paths (whose number we don't know).
 The statistical mechanics trick, called the "integration method", relates the two numbers by integrating the derivative of the entropy (the heat capacity) between the two limiting temperatures.
-While this method would work, it suffers from the problem that the reference entropy at zero-temperature scales as the linear dimension of the rectangle, whereas it's fairly obvious that the infinite temperature entropy (all self-avoiding paths) scales as the area of the rectangle.
+While this method would work, it has a scaling problem that the far superior (and less obvious) method described below does not.